ds-civic-data/sd-pdx-sea/White_Paper.md

 Housing Prices
 ==============

 Housing Prices in Portland seem like they may be key to the story of migration.
-It seems reasonable to expect that one of the effect that migration toPortland may have is a change in housing prices.
-So, for our project we incorporated Portland Metro area tax lot data.
-We looked at median housing prices over time.
-To see how this correlated with different neighborhood we created a series of maps which show median housing price mapped onto the Portland Metro area.
-We did these for four key years, 2006, 2010, 2014 and 2017.
+It seems reasonable to expect that migration to Portland may have is an effect on change in housing prices.
+For our project we incorporated Portland Metro taxlot data.
+We examined median housing prices for single family residences in each zip code over time, and created a series of maps which show median housing price mapped onto the Portland Metro area.
+We did these for only 2006, 2010, 2014 and 2017 so as to effectively display a trend without the reader getting bogged down in the details of an overly long time series.
+These maps show that by 2017 Portland single family residences are more expensive across the board, moreover, the prices are relatively geographically homogeneous throughout Portland.
+This wasn't always the case however.
+By moving back through this time series we can see that some areas, specifically those in the center of Portland, have been fairly expensive over the entirety of the last decade.
+What has changed is the median price of the rest of Portland, which has increased to match that of the most expensive areas.

 ``` r
  setwd("~/sd-pdx-sea/White_paper_docs")